cellimnet/scellseg-publish/README.md

 python -m scellseg
 ```

-If you have a GPU device and "Use GPU" can not be checked, you should check the version of "torch" and re-install the correct torch version suitable for your CUDA version (use "nvcc -V" to check your CUDA version), for example:
+If you have a GPU device and "Use GPU" in GUI is disabled, you should check the version of "torch" and re-install the correct torch version suitable for your CUDA version (use "nvcc -V" to check your CUDA version), for example:

 ```
 nvcc -V
-conda install pytorch torchvision torchaudio cudatoolkit=10.1 -c pytorch
+pip install torch==1.7.1+cu101 -f https://download.pytorch.org/whl/cu101/torch_stable.html
 ```

 ### How to use GUI